-Operator earths applied under a HV Access Permit must remain in place as required by the HV Access Permit.
-If removal for testing is required, the HV Access Permit must be surrendered and a Test Permit issued in order for earths to be lifted.
-The operator earths must be replaced as soon as possible on the completion of the work or testing involving non-lethal current.
+Operator Earths applied under a HV Access Permit must remain in place as required by the HV Access Permit.
+If removal for testing is required, the HV Access Permit must be surrendered and a Test Permit issued in order for Earths to be lifted.
+The operator Earths must be replaced as soon as possible on the completion of the Electrical Work or testing involving non-lethal current.

-Where possible, operator earths associated with an Access Permit or Test Permit must be restored before an Access Permit or Test Permit is surrendered.
+Where possible, operator Earths associated with an Access Permit or Test Permit must be restored before an Access Permit or Test Permit is surrendered.

-When restoration of operator earths is not practical, the Recipient must obtain approval from the Switching Coordinator to leave nominated operator earths removed.
+When restoration of operator Earths is not practical, the Recipient must obtain approval from the Switching Coordinator to leave nominated operator Earths removed.

-On approval, the Recipient shall record details of all operator earths not replaced in the abnormalities section of the Access Permit or Test Permit.
+On approval, the Recipient shall record details of all operator Earths not replaced in the abnormalities section of the Access Permit or Test Permit.

-If the location of operator earths changes or are to be changed during the course of work under an Access Permit or Test Permit, prior to operator earths being changed, all current relevant Access Permit or Test Permits must be surrendered and cancelled, and new Access Permit or Test Permits issued to reflect the new location/s of operator earths.
+If the location of operator Earths changes or are to be changed during the course of work under an Access Permit or Test Permit, prior to operator Earths being changed, all current relevant Access Permit or Test Permits must be surrendered and cancelled, and new Access Permit or Test Permits issued to reflect the new location/s of operator Earths.